 Section 2.
 Approval of Police Forfeiture Fund Expenditures.
-Based on the Certificate of the Chief of Police set forth in Attachment "A" hereto, the Town Commission hereby approves the Police Forfeiture Fund expenditures for Fiscal Year 2020/2021 in the amount of \$2,000 to support Forfeiture Initiatives, as set forth in Attachment "A."
+Based on the approves the Police Forfeiture Fund expenditures for Fiscal Year 2020/2021 in the amount of

-Section 3.
-Authorization and Implementation.
-The Town Commission hereby authorizes the Town Manager and Chief of Police to execute any required documentation for the expenditures described in this Resolution, subject to approval by the Town Attorney as to form and legality, and to take any action which is reasonably necessary to implement the purposes of this Resolution.
+Certificate of the Chief of Police set forth in Attachment "A" hereto, the Town Commission hereby authorizes the Town Manager and Chief of Police to execute any required documentation for the expenditures described in this Resolution, subject to approval by the Town Attorney as to form and legality, and to take any action which is reasonably necessary to implement the purposes of this Resolution.